darrenc9828/My_Netflix_data_analysis/README.md

     Example would be - c:\user\myfolder\destop> python -m venv venv

     Once you create this environment you will need to activate this environment.
-To do this you will need to type enironment name\Scripts\activate.bat
+To do this you will need to type environment name\Scripts\Activate.bat or you may have to use environment name\Scripts\Activate.ps1

     See below if the procedure does not work on your machine.
 Sometimes windows have a policy set that will not let you activate the environment on VS code editor.